BohaoChenEric/monorepo-template-main-bohaochen/Assignment4/part1/user_story.md

 One-line description:
-As a <user> I can <securely store my preferred payment methods in my digital wallet>, so that <I can check out in seconds without ever entering an address or card info>
+As a user I can securely store my preferred payment methods in my digital wallet, so that I can check out in seconds without ever entering an address or card info

 Acceptance Criteria: